Rohingya insurgents say they have no option but to fight Myanmar

 Zaw Htay rejected the ARSA call for the Rohingya to be consulted saying the government was already negotiating with leaders of both the Buddhist and Muslim communities.

-“We will not accept terrorism and fight against them until the end,” the spokesman said.
+“We will not accept terrorism and fight against them until the end,” the spokesman said, adding that no one should offer any support to the group.

 The ARSA dismisses any links to Islamist militant groups and says it is fighting to end the oppression of the Rohingya people.